CeL124/CSF-Package-Final-/README.md

 ### Libraries Needed
 We used python 3.5.
 Therefore any future version should work.
-We used the following libraries for this package:
+We used a couple of libraries to create this package.
+Some already come automatically installed in python3.

+The following libraries should be install in your machine:

 __Numpy__
 ```